 Dual link: Dual link in this report refers to two independent bands which transmit and receive data simultaneously from one AP to one specific STA.

 End-to-End latency: System level round trip time (RTT) among devices in a feedback loop system involving 802.11 link to transmit data between devices.
-End-End latency includes all factors that contribute to impact latency, including 802.11 link transmission delay, non-802.11 link transmission delay, signal processing delay, delay caused by synchronization, etc. For instance, in-game latency is one form of the End-End latency.
+End-to-End latency includes all factors that contribute to impact latency, including 802.11 link transmission delay, non-802.11 link transmission delay, signal processing delay, delay caused by synchronization, etc. For instance, in-game latency is one form of the End-End latency.

 Forward link: Single directional link from any entity to an entity serving application client, i.e., output, user, etc.